zakorm/one-side-keyboard/README.md

-use f9 to activate
+use f9 to activate;
-hold down capslock and try typing with your left hand caps + g is delete caps + b is enter
+hold down capslock and try typing with your left hand; caps + g is delete; caps + b is enter;